 What has emerged since the programs inceptions is a portrait of professionalism challenges for students that mirror professionalism challenges for lawyers.
 The parallels are striking, and call for innovative and effective effort not only to identify personal weaknesses and future ethical challenges but also to move students to the highest level of ethical and professional behavior for the betterment of our profession and the communities we serve.

-The award-winning Mentor Externship Program is one of the most distinctive and innovative components of the School of Law.
+The award-winning Mentor Externship Program is one of the most distinctive and innovative components of the University of St. Thomas School of Law.
 It combines hands-on experience with thoughtful reflection and gives each student a truly personal view of the legal profession.

 Over the course of three years, students build meaningful relationships with members of the bench and bar.
-More than 550 lawyers and judges currently volunteer as mentors in the program, and as a group they reflect the diversity of the profession in all its forms, including age, gender, ethnicity, practice area, geographic location and religion.
-Mentors also represent all sectors of the profession: private practice (solo to large firm), all levels of government, nonprofit and public interest organizations, in-house counsel, prosecutors, public defenders, and nearly all levels of the judiciary.
+Each year, 400 or more lawyers and judges volunteer as mentors in the program.
+As a group they reflect the diversity of the profession in all its forms, including age, gender, ethnicity, religion, practice area, and geographic location.
+Mentors represent all sectors of the profession: private practice (solo to large firm), all levels of government, nonprofit and public interest organizations, in-house counsel, prosecutors, public defenders, and nearly all levels of the judiciary.

-In addition to time spent with mentors, first year students attend large group programs to introduce them to concepts of professionalism, time management and other skills they will use in their mentor relationships.
-Upper level students participate in a classroom component led by faculty mentors designed to integrate students’ mentor experiences and better prepare students for the practice of law by introducing them to topics that include building and maintaining mentor relationships, navigating professional challenges, personal marketing, networking, and effective communication.
+In addition to time spent with mentors, first year students are introduced to concepts of professionalism, time management, communication and other skills they will use in their mentor relationships.
+Upper level students participate in a classroom component led by faculty mentors designed to integrate students’ mentor externship fieldwork experiences and better prepare students for the practice of law by introducing them to a variety of topics such as building and maintaining mentor relationships, expanding their professional network, and serving and communicating with clients and others, to name a few.

 The program’s excellence has twice been recognized by the American Bar Association.
 In 2005, the program received the coveted E. Smythe Gambrell Professionalism Award, which recognizes projects contributing to the understanding of professionalism among lawyers.
 Also in 2005, the Mentor Externship Program was one of three national finalists for an American Bar Association award on innovations in teaching professionalism.
-The program ranked #1 in the country for having the most externship placements for full time students for the past two years by National Jurist (2010 and 2011 ABA Data).
+The program has been ranked #1 externship program in the country since 2010 by National Jurist PreLaw Magazine, and plays a significant role in providing the practical training that ranks UST School of Law #3 in practical training.